 o The procedure assumes that ‘SERVER\HCNSQL07’ is the SQL server name.
 You will need to substitute this with the correct SQL server name when following these instructions (i.e. ComputerName\HCNSQL07).

 o If you are not sure of the correct SQL Server name that is used by the surgery, it can be found by opening Bluechip and selecting Help > About (listed under location).

-o This is an advanced procedure, and if at any time you are unsure or would like assistance please don’t hesitate to contact Customer Care on 1300 300 161.
+o This is an advanced procedure, and if at any time you are unsure or would like assistance please don’t hesitate to contact Customer Service on 1300 300 161.

 o Obtain the SQL script(s) from the email attachments prior to performing the procedure.

 o Steps 6 to 9 will need to be performed for each SQL ‘repair’ script, unless otherwise directed

 It has come to MedicalDirector’s attention that downloading the script attachments via WebMail interfaces may damage the repair script(s).
 With this in mind it is recommended to use a POP3 email client (such as Outlook / Outlook Express) to download the attachment(s) to your computer.

 If a repair script has been damaged, an error will be displayed during Step 8 (Execute SQL Script phase).
 If an error occurs you will need to download the repair script again (using an email client) and re-run from Step 6.
 If the error continues to appear, you should contact MedicalDirector Customer Service to discuss other alternatives.

 The following procedure will need to be performed on the server whilst MedicalDirector applications have been closed on all machines.

 1. Ensure that all users have exited all MedicalDirector applications on their computers.